CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

 ## Apply Recommended Security Measures

-These are non-compulsory security measures, recommended to be applied to Application Servers and the Load Balancer Server, in order to prevent potential attacks that exploit known industry security vulnerabilities.
+These are non-compulsory security measures, recommended to be applied to the server, in order to prevent potential attacks that exploit known industry security vulnerabilities.

-Applying these measures may impact other applications running on your servers.
+Applying these measures may impact other applications running on your server.
 Therefore, it is your responsibility to ensure that other applications and their clients will not be affected by the changes.

 ### Only Use Recommended Encryption Algorithms and TLS Protocols